Skip to main content

 Contemporary Documentary 2 (40 credits)

-Reading and Writing Practice (20 credits)
+Reading and Writing as Critical Practice (20 credits)

 Year 3

-All four Year 3 units are designed to enable you to sustain your practice in an individual way and take the next steps towards your career.
+All four Year 3 units are designed to enable you to sustain your practice in an individual way and take the next steps towards your future career.

-Major Project 1 (20 credits)
+Major Project: Development and Production (20 credits)

 Research Project (40 credits)

-Major Project 2 (40 credits)
+Major Project: Realisation and Outputs (40 credits)

 Creative Futures (20 credits)